aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/change.md

 For both record versions, the Parsed Header returned from Structured Encryption operations now contains an additional field : the full encryption context used for encryption.

-SImilarly, the Parsed Header returned from Item Encryptor operations now contains two additional fields : the full encryption context used for encryption, and the value map that would be passed to the Branch Key Selector.
+Similarly, the Parsed Header returned from Item Encryptor operations now contains two additional fields : the full encryption context used for encryption, and the value map that would be passed to the Branch Key Selector.